Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Career coaching Weekly Weekly Job seekers check email frequently

 The golden rule: pick a frequency you can sustain for 52 weeks, not just 5.
-If weekly feels like too much, start with biweekly.
-But whatever you choose, stick with it.
-Your subscribers will come to expect your emails on a specific day, and that expectation is what builds the habit of opening, reading, and eventually buying.
+If weekly feels like too much, start biweekly.
+But whatever you pick, hold it.
+Subscribers learn to expect you on a specific day, and that expectation is the habit that eventually turns into a booking.

-Data from coaching industry reports shows that coaches who email their list weekly generate 3.5x more discovery-call bookings than coaches who email monthly.
-Consistency is not just nice to have; it is the difference between a thriving practice and a struggling one.
+Coaching industry reports put a number on it: coaches who email their list weekly generate 3.5x more discovery-call bookings than coaches who email monthly.

 1